foundersandcoders/coursebook/src/workshops/database-testing/index.md

 We can use this to reset our database before each new test runs.

-Unfortunately there's a slight complication: all the code inside our tests runs _in the browser_.
+Unfortunately there's a slight complication: all the code inside our test runs _in the browser_.
 The browser doesn't have access to our Node environment, so it can't talk to our database directly.

 However Cypress provides a way to execute code in your Node environment: "tasks".
 These are special functions you can create and then call from inside tests.
 Tasks are defined inside `cypress/plugins/index.js`: